IMMM-SFA/cerf/docs/source/contributing.rst

 Opening issues
 ______________

-If you find a bug or would like to contribute a new feature, please `open an issue <https://github.com/IMMM-SFA/cerf/issues>`_.
+If you find a bug or would like to contribute a new feature, please `open an issue <https://github.com/IMMM-SFA/cerf/issues>`_ and select the template that fits your need.

 Contribution workflow